B.A., Western Michigan University; M.Ed., Ph.D., Wayne State University

 Chief, Library and Information Services Branch, National Institute of Environmental Health Sciences/National Institutes of Health, Research Triangle Park, NC (retired).

-Ph.D., 1981, School of Information and Library Science, University of North Carolina at Chapel Hill; M.S.L.S., 1966, Graduate School of Library & Information Science, University of Illinois at Urbana/Champaign; B.A., 1963, Oklahoma Baptist University, Shawnee.
-Major: English.
-Distinguished Alumna, University of Illinois, Graduate School of Library and Information Science, Alumni Association, 2011.
-Fulbright Senior Specialist Program Grant Recipient, Israel, April 2004; Fulbright Senior Specialist Program Grant Recipient, Thailand, February 2002; 1996 Margaret Mann Citation.
+Ph.D., School of Information and Library Science, University of North Carolina at Chapel Hill; M.S.L.S., University of Illinois at Urbana/Champaign; B.A.
+(English), Oklahoma Baptist University, Shawnee.
+Distinguished Alumna, University of Illinois, Graduate School of Library and Information Science, Alumni Association, 2011; Fulbright Senior Specialist Program Grant Recipient, Israel, April 2004; Fulbright Senior Specialist Program Grant Recipient, Thailand, February 2002; 1996 Margaret Mann Citation.

 Mary Grace Flaherty